North Atlantic air ferry route in World War II: North Atlantic Route

 Under the Destroyers for Bases Agreement, the first United States troops arrived in Newfoundland on 29 January 1941.
 The first USAAF presence in Newfoundland came in May 1941 when six Douglas B-18 Bolos from the First Air Force 21st Reconnaissance Squadron arrived at RCAF Station Gander.
 Attached to the 21st Recon was Captain Elliott Roosevelt, the son of the president.
 He made the 1941 surveys that resulted in construction of airports at Goose Bay, Fort Chimo, Frobisher Bay, and Padloping Island.
 Captain Roosevelt also surveyed Iceland and Greenland and reported to his superiors on the air route development during the Atlantic Conference in August 1941.
 In September 1941 Canada began the development of Goose Bay in Labrador.
 The other stations followed in October, but they were built by the United States.

 In July 1941, the United States sent construction crews to Narsarsuaq in Greenland to build the air base that came to be known as Bluie West 1 (BW-1), later the headquarters of Greenland Base Command.
 The following October, work began on Bluie West 8, a much more northerly base at Sondrestrom on the western coast of Greenland.
-Next year, on the east coast, an airfield was built 50 kilometers northeast of Angmagssalik (Bluie East 2).
+Next year, on the east coast, an airfield was built 50 kilometres northeast of Angmagssalik (Bluie East 2).
 This air route was known as the North Atlantic Route, and became one of the major transport and supply routes of World War II.

 The North Atlantic Route was initially operated by the 23d Army Air Forces Ferrying Wing, Army Air Forces Ferrying Command, initially headquartered at Presque Isle Army Air Field, Maine.
 Ferrying Command was re-designated Air Transport Command on 1 July 1942.
 The 23d Ferrying Wing was replaced by the ATC North Atlantic Division, Grenier Army Air Base, New Hampshire on 1 January 1944.
 The Royal Air Force counterpart organization was RAF Ferry Command (before mid-1941 known as RAF Atlantic Ferry Service and after March 1943 No. 45 (North Atlantic) Group within RAF Transport Command).

 The route was inaugurated in the spring of 1942, with large movements of aircraft taking place during the summer.
 Many serious problems were encountered, and the total loss rate on the route approached 10%.
 On 22 November Air Transport Command suspended the transportation of passengers across the North Atlantic for the duration of the winter.
 ATC traffic to Great Britain was diverted to the South Atlantic air ferry route in World War II.
 The distance to Britain by this route was significantly longer, but operations could be maintained on a year-round basis.